s3664099/AdventureGame/README.md

 however, some complicated ones have used scoring to determine how much a player has achieved.

 **26 January 2024**
-Started creating the save/load functionality by making classes serializable
+Started creating the save/load functionality by making classes serializable.
+Added the save method, though still need to add the query if the file already exists